MendietaProject/Mendieta-SW/server/README.md

 * Nodemon

 ## Installing dependencies
-To install the requiered dependencies, use
+To install the required dependencies, use

 > npm install